sap-linuxlab/demo.sap_install/README.md

-# demo.sap-install
+# demo.sap-install - PowerVC Branch

-This repository contains a demo for the community.sap_install collection and how to use this from [AWX](https://github.com/ansible/awx) or [Red Hat Ansible Controller](https://www.ansible.com/products/controller?hsLang=en-us)
+This repository contains the demo for deploying on IBM PowerVC with ansible the community.sap_install collection and how to use this from [AWX](https://github.com/ansible/awx) or [Red Hat Ansible Controller](https://www.ansible.com/products/controller?hsLang=en-us)

 ## Demo Description